Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/task-execution-overview.markdown

 }
 ```

+If there are no connections available for an asynchronous operation it will be blocked until a connection becomes available, which can affect system performance.
+If your environment is sensitive to this, you can use the `com.gs.transport_protocol.lrmi.throw-resource-not-available` Boolean property to configure the system behavior.

+If you set this property to true, a ResourceNotAvailableException is thrown instead of blocking until resources are available.

 # Task Routing

 When executing a single `Task`, there are several ways its routing can be controlled.
 Passing the routing information as a parameter to the execute command is the simplest approach: